timmcmichael/EMCCTimFiles/README.md

 YouTube Channel: [@ProfTimEMCC](https://www.youtube.com/@ProfTimEMCC)

-This files are also archived on a Google Drive shared folder for the benefit of beginners unfamiliar with GitHub:
+These files are also archived on a Google Drive shared folder for the benefit of beginners unfamiliar with GitHub:
 * Google Drive: [https://bit.ly/ProfTimEMCCFiles](https://bit.ly/ProfTimEMCCFiles)